DWasilewski3/EatAtState_Menu_Scraping/README.md

 ## Installation

-1. Install Node.js from the official website.
+1. Install Node.js from the [official website](https://nodejs.org/en/download/).
-2. Install Puppeteer with npm:
+2. Install Puppeteer with npm in your terminal:

 ```bash
 npm i puppeteer